Systemx-ai/Pilot-X/README.md

 **Let's solve x.**

 Inspired by Daniel Kahneman's Book- Thinking fast and slow, we have decided to divide self driving into two systems.
 System 1 and System 2.
-The X in System-X is either 1 or 2 or any infinite number of systems/modes of thought that one can come up with.
+The x in System (x) is either 1 or 2 or any infinite number of systems/modes of thought that one can come up with.

 #### System 1 and System 2